khanhhua165/k-talk/README.md

 - A not so mobile-friendly and simple chat app using socket.io
 - User can login with Google account and add friends that have already registered in the website.

+You can add me (billiejoe165@gmail.com) to test the app.

 ## Table of contents

 1. [Tech Stack](#tech-stack-)